Bronchitis During Pregnancy – Causes, Risks, and Prevention

 1. Can You Use Albuterol Inhalers if You Have Bronchitis?

-Albuterol inhalers are known to interact with the medications prescribed for bronchitis and may pose a risk to women with underlying heart conditions caused due to high blood pressure and heart rate.
-They are also known to have teratogenic effects on the baby; in order words, they may hamper the development of the foetus.
+Albuterol inhalers are known to interact with the medications prescribed for bronchitis and may pose a risk to women with underlying heart conditions caused by high blood pressure and heart rate.
+They are also known to have teratogenic effects on the baby; in other words, they may hamper the development of the foetus.

 2. Can You Use Steroids for Bronchitis?

-Many doctors commonly prescribe steroids during pregnancy to treat pre-existing medical conditions or allergies and asthma.
+Many doctors commonly prescribe steroids during pregnancy to treat pre-existing medical conditions, allergies, and asthma.

-Coughing can cause physiological stress in the pregnant woman, leading to the release of a hormone called as cortisol.
-This hormone, when it reaches the placenta, may cause adverse reactions on the baby and lead to birth and brain defects or even low birth weight in the baby.
+Coughing can cause physiological stress in the pregnant woman, leading to the release of a hormone called cortisol.
+This hormone, when it reaches the placenta, may cause adverse reactions in the baby and lead to birth defects or even low birth weight in the baby.

 Bronchitis in pregnancy is a common condition.
 While viral bronchitis can resolve itself with proper home remedies and care, it is important to take proper precautions to prevent contracting bronchitis.
 In case the symptoms of bronchitis do not subside within a few days, you may have a bacterial infection and will need to consult your doctor immediately.
 Ensure that you stay informed about the drugs and antibiotics that you can and cannot take during pregnancy to prevent causing any harm to the baby.